happeo/happeouikit/README.md

 # Happeo UI Kit

 Happeo component library for React Apps.
+This is the public version.

 ## Requirements